 All YLEUK members are British Council accredited, members of English UK and have agreed to uphold and abide by YLEUK’s Criteria and Code of Practice and rules

-- It is an essential requirement that any organisation seeking membership of Young Learners English UK must be accredited by the British Council Accreditation UK Scheme and registered with them as a centre(s) for the teaching of English to under 18’s.
+- It is an essential requirement that any organisation seeking membership of Young Learners English UK must be registered by the British Council Accreditation UK Scheme as a centre(s) for the teaching of English to under 18’s.
 They must also be current members of English UK

 - Membership is open to all English UK members who agree to abide by the Young Learners EUK Code of Practice and who demonstrate that they are in agreement with the criteria, rules and Code of Practice as described here.